soniaasus2-arch/Night4/README.md

 }

 local function ativarLuz(jan)
-    local ch = player.Character
+    local char = player.Character or player.CharacterAdded:Wait()
-    if not ch or not ch:FindFirstChild("HumanoidRootPart") then return end ch.HumanoidRootPart.CFrame = CFrame.new(jan.posBot)
+    if not char or not char:FindFirstChild("HumanoidRootPart") then return end char.HumanoidRootPart.CFrame = CFrame.new(jan.posBot)
     task.wait(0.3)
     for _, obj in pairs(workspace:GetDescendants()) do
         if obj:IsA("ClickDetector") then